 - In the Windows driver dialog: select the Effects tab, then Resizing options. - The Print document on option adjusts the image size to the paper size you have selected.
+For example, if you have selected ISO A2 as the paper size and you print an A3-sized image, it is enlarged to fit the A2 paper.
+If the ISO A4 paper size is selected, the printer reduces a larger image to fit the A4 size. - The % of normal size option enlarges the printable area of the original paper size (the page minus the margins) by the percentage indicated, then adds the margins to create the output paper size. - In the Mac OS Print dialog (PostScript driver): select the Finishing panel, then Print document on to adjust the image size to the paper size you have selected.
 For example, if you have selected ISO A2 as the paper size and you print an A4-size image, it is enlarged to fit the A2 paper.
-If the ISO A3 paper size is selected, the printer reduces a larger image to fit the A3 size. - The % of normal size option enlarges the printable area of the original paper size (the page minus the margins) by the percentage indicated, then adds the margins to create the output paper size. - In the Mac OS Print dialog: select the Paper Handling panel, then Scale to fit paper size, and select the paper size to which you want to scale the image.
-If you want to increase the size of the image, make sure that the Scale down only box is unchecked. - Using the front panel: select the Setup menu icon, then Printing preferences > Paper > Scale.
-This option is available only with the HP-GL/2 Upgrade.
+If the ISO A3 paper size is selected, the printer reduces a larger image to fit the A3 size. - In the Mac OS Print dialog (PCL driver): select the Paper Handling panel, then Scale to fit paper size, and select the paper size to which you want to scale the image.
+If you want to increase the size of the image, make sure that the Scale down only box is unchecked.